johlym/johnathan-org/src/_posts/2018-01-07-on-developing-a-wordpress-theme.md

 In my opinion, maintaining a proper working development environment is one of the hardest things to do.
 Over time it can experience something I like to call “dev rot.”
 To make this as easy as possible, I invoked the assistance from a tool by the great folks over at Flywheel called Local.
 Local does one thing: let you build, maintain, and tear down WordPress development environments on a whim.
 It runs a Virtualbox-powered VM under the hood and if you use the Flywheel managed WordPress hosting service, allows you to push your development environment straight up to them for one-click production pushes.
 It's a fantastic tool and keeps things super clean.

-{% cloudinary_img "Alt text goes here", "flywheel_local-squashed.png", "large" %}
+{% cloudinary_img "Alt text goes here", "flywheel_local-squashed", "large" %}

 ## Structure